 Having the right tools can often make or break your products.
-This list is a general guide only, for example, if you wish to get into soap making you'll need specific tools.
+This list is a general guide only, for example, if you wish to get into soap making you will need specific tools.

 1) Digital scales (ideally that measure to 0.1g)

 The most accurate way to measure your ingredients, both liquids and solids is weight, for this reason, we recommend investing in a good digital scale.
 Just because something is natural it doesn’t mean it is safe so always take care and use accurate measurements.